Virginia-iGEM/2018-modeling/rivanna.readme.md

 - To cancel all of your jobs: `scancel -u <computing id>`
 - To cancel a specific job: `scancel <jobid>`

-For more complicated job manipulation, such as submitting arbitrary numbers of parallel jobs with different parameters, running interactive jobs, or having jobs dependent on one another, see [Rivanna's article on Slurm](https://arcs.virginia.edu/slurm).
+For more complicated job manipulation, such as submitting many parallel jobs with different parameters, running interactive jobs, or having jobs dependent on one another, see [Rivanna's article on Slurm](https://arcs.virginia.edu/slurm).

+In particular, I recommend reading the "Submitting many jobs with job arrays" section for how to run barrage testing for many simulations with different parameters.

 ## Resources